tlhakhan/virtualmachine-builder/README.md

 `docker_run.sh` | A helper script to start packer-esxi container run-time.
 `Dockerfile` | A Dockerfile to build a container image of the run-time environment.
 `packages` | A list of packages needed in a Debian/Ubuntu run-time environment.

+## Getting started
+1. Get the ISO files or vendor files.
+Each `os/version` folder in `templates` has a README for additional reference.
+1. Run `mount_iso_folders.sh` to mount ISO files to a path local `iso` folder.

+### Container method
+1. Run `docker_run.sh`.
+It will build a container with all the run-time dependencies.
+It will create a named volume `packer_env` and mount it to `/packer_env` in the container.
+It will then run the ansible-playbook `build.yml`.
+Any additional arguments given to `docker_run.sh` is passed to the ansible-playbook process.
+This can be used to override vars using `-e` extra vars flag.

+### Non-container method
+1. Get run-time package dependencies listed in `packages` file.
+1. Run `ansible-playbook build.yml`.
+A `packer_env` folder is created to store the packer env vars, it is gitignored by default.

 # Appendix
 document | link